multiplehats/jobboard-starter/docs/polar-setup.md

 ### Test Flow

+1. Ensure Polar product/price IDs are in `.env` and products config
+2. Restart your dev server to load new env vars
-1. Create a job posting
+3. Create a job posting
-2. Select upsells (optional)
+4. Select upsells (optional)
-3. Click "Proceed to Payment"
+5. Click "Proceed to Payment"
-4. Use test card to complete payment
+6. Use test card to complete payment
-5. Verify job is published in database
+7. Verify job is published in database

 ### Verify in Database